Low-Mileage Car Insurance

 Common Mistakes to Avoid When Getting Low-Mileage Insurance

-Avoiding frequent errors helps you maximize your low-mileage insurance benefits and prevent potential issues with your coverage or discounts.
+Avoiding frequent errors helps you maximize your low-mileage insurance benefits.

 • Mileage estimation errors: Many drivers underestimate their annual mileage by forgetting vacation trips, errands and seasonal driving variations.
-Track your mileage carefully and include all driving, not just commuting, to avoid losing discounts later.
-Underreporting mileage to qualify for discounts can lead to claim denials or policy cancellation.
+Track your mileage carefully and include all driving, not just commuting.
+Underreporting mileage can lead to claim denials or policy cancellation.

 • Program selection issues: Don't choose programs based only on maximum advertised discounts.
-Consider technology requirements, privacy implications, whether the program fits your driving patterns, and comfort level with monitoring.
-Focusing only on discount size rather than total premium costs can lead to paying more overall.
+Consider technology requirements, privacy implications, whether the program fits your driving patterns and your comfort level with monitoring.

 • Missing opportunities: Review your low-mileage program annually and compare it with other options.
-Don't forget to combine low-mileage discounts with other available discounts like multi-policy or good driver credits to maximize your savings.
-Choosing programs based on convenience alone, without considering long-term costs, can be expensive.
+Combine low-mileage discounts with other available discounts like multi-policy or good driver credits to maximize your savings.

 How Low-Mileage Car Insurance Rates Work